-- A more natural feeling knee since less bone is removed and there is less trauma to soft tissue.
+- More natural-feeling knee since less bone is removed and there's less trauma to the soft tissues in the knee.

 Today's surgical advances mean shorter post-surgical hospital stays.
 In most cases, you'll be able to go home within 24-48 hours of knee surgery.

 Your recovery plan probably will also include comprehensive outpatient physical therapy.
 Therapy will help you regain strength, improve movement and restore function, helping you get back to the activities you enjoy.

 Throughout your treatment, your HonorHealth orthopedic surgeon will work with your primary care physician to ensure that you receive the best possible care and treatment.
 Depending on the recommended therapy or surgical approach, your surgeon may also collaborate with a physical therapist, anesthesiologist, hospitalist, orthopedic nurses and others in the hospital.